-Plans have been submitted to replace the existing garage with a new, more congruous addition.
-These plans will have a positive effect on the District.
-The applicant has met this Finding.
+Plans have been submitted to replace the existing garage with a new, larger garage.
+These plans will require variance and will significantly change the appearance and forms of the house.
+They will not have a positive effect on the District.
+The applicant has not met this Finding.

-The applicant has met four out of five Findings.
+The applicant has met two out of five Findings.
+Section 11-04-14.03Development Standards for Substandard Original Lots of Record